mozeago/python-data-structures-summary/README.md

 ##### Dictionaries
 Allow us to store values in the form of `key``value pairs.
 created using the {} and can allow nesting
+#### User-Defined Data Structures
+they are :
+1. Ques
+2. Stack
+3. Tree